 I understand that other brands are offering similar AirTag Android tracking solutions, however, I feel that being part of the Apple Find My network will only lead to bigger and better things for AirTags.

 I hope this article has helped answer the question, where do I put Apple AirTags?
-If you’re looking to get a little deeper into AirTags, check out the press release by Apple or go out and get some AirTags and start tracking items yourself.
+If you’re looking to get a little deeper into AirTags, check out more here, or go out and get some AirTags and start tracking items yourself.